B.A. in Fashion Media

 Moreover, Dallas’ profile as a fashion center offers a rich laboratory in which SMU’s Fashion Media students can sharpen their skills.
 Many Fashion Media majors enjoy internships in Dallas and in other major markets, and students have the opportunity to work with various student publications including SMU Look: Hilltop Fashion and Style Magazine, Look-TV and the Daily Campus.

-To join the Fashion Media program, University students must achieve a minimum GPA of 2.5 across Introduction to College Writing (DISC 1312), the Writing and Editing Tutorial and Laboratory (JOUR 2103), and Ethics of Convergent Media (JOUR 2302), with no grade lower than C+
+To join the Fashion Media program, University students must achieve a minimum GPA of 2.5 across Introduction to College Writing (DISC 1312), the Writing and Editing Tutorial and Laboratory (JOUR 2103), and Fashion, Media and Culture (JOUR 2310), with no grade lower than C+.